ilya-klyuchnikov/ttlite/README.md

 ## TT Lite [![Build Status](https://travis-ci.org/ilya-klyuchnikov/ttlite.png)](https://travis-ci.org/ilya-klyuchnikov/ttlite)

 TT Lite is an interpreter, type-checker and supercompiler for Martin-Löf's Type Theory (TT).
-It is structures into two sub-projects:
+It is structured into two sub-projects:

 * TT Lite Core - lightweight and modular implementation of Martin-Löf's Type Theory (TT Lite was designed with supercompilation in mind)
-* TT Lite Supercompiler - very simple supercompiler for TT Lite.
+* TT Lite Supercompiler - a very simple supercompiler for TT Lite.

 The main feature of the supercompiler is that for any transformation performed by the supercompiler a proof of correctness is provided.